Alexander-Laurens/Alexander-Laurens/README.md

 # Ponytown ┆⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔⏔┆

 I've been on Ponytown for 3 years going on 4 (not that long in retrospect lmao)

-As of right now, I do not come online often just because Ponytown is not that prominent in my everyday anymore, but I still do love making friends.
+As of right now, I do not come online often just because Ponytown is not that prominent in my everyday anymore, but I still do love making friends on there.

 you may interact **unless stated otherwise.**